Hashtag Web3 / Updated

 Step 1: Off-Chain - Build the Merkle Tree

-1. Create the List: First, you create a list of all the eligible addresses and the amount of tokens each is entitled to.
-This is your "whitelist."
+- Create the List: Generate a list of all eligible addresses and the corresponding token amounts.
+This serves as the "whitelist."

 Step 2: On-Chain - Store Only the Root

-The only piece of information that needs to be stored in the smart contract is the single, 32-byte Merkle root.
+The smart contract stores only the single, 32-byte Merkle root.

 contract Airdrop {